typed-io/cryptoxide/README.md

 | beta    |   ✓    |
 | nightly |   ✓    |

-We will always aim to support the current stable version.
-However, it is likely that an older version of the Rust compiler is also supported.
+We will always aim to support the current stable version at a minimum.
+However, it is likely that older versions of the Rust compiler are also supported.

 # License